security-notes/infobyte-faraday-wiki/Executive-Report.md

 # Intro

-The Executive Reports lets you create (as the name implies) reports about the results obtained in each workspace.
-To make an Executive Report, it takes all the information from the Status Report and automatically creates a word document with all the information for the given project.
+The Executive Reports lets you create (as the name implies) reports using the results obtained in each workspace.
+When an Executive Report is created, all the data from the Status Report is automatically processed and placed in a Word compatible document that can then be downloaded.

 # Requirements

-To utilize this feature, during the [Start up Configuration](https://github.com/infobyte/faraday/wiki/Start-up-Configuration-%28Faraday-Server%29) follow the necessary steps when you are configuring the application.
+To utilize this feature follow the necessary steps on [Start up Configuration](https://github.com/infobyte/faraday/wiki/Start-up-Configuration-%28Faraday-Server%29).

 # Managing Executive Reports